X

 If you’re facing frequent outages, then you might consider moving your website to a reliable WordPress hosting provider.

 The main problem with reviewing a host on their uptime is that you have no real way to test their guarantee.
-When your web hosting provider says that they provide 99.9% uptime, you have no choice but to simply believe them.

-To sort out this problem for our users and to figure out whether web hosting services live up to their uptime promises, we’ve created test WordPress sites with all major hosting providers and added dummy content to them.
 This way our test sites look and feel like typical WordPress websites.
 Then in each site, we conducted a few different server availability and speed tests to figure out whether the site is capable enough to handle traffic surges during peak load time.

 We’ve also recorded how each website responds to server requests from different geographical locations and also analyzed if there were any downtime during the test.